microsoft/debug-adapter-protocol/specification.md

 The `kind` attribute is used to render additional properties of the variable, e.g. different icons can be used to indicate that a variable is public or private.

-If the value is structured (has children), a handle is provided to retrieve the children with the VariablesRequest.
+If the value is structured (has children), a handle is provided to retrieve the children with the `variables` request.

 If the number of named or indexed children is large, the numbers should be returned via the `namedVariables` and `indexedVariables` attributes.